-Table 2: PmdKind

 Operational States

 ActualEquipment

-The value of the ActualEquipment::operationalState attribute shall be false, except the currently plugged SFP is fully operational.
+The value of the ActualEquipment::operationalState attribute shall be false, except the currently plugged unit is fully operational.

 ExpectedEquipment

 The value of the ExpectedEquipment::operationalState attribute shall be false, except there is an ActualEquipment object instantiated (regardless of its operational state), which has the exact same values in all those fields, which are not empty in the ExpectedEquipment object.
 (Empty fields of the ExpectedEquipment object shall be interpreted as wildcards.)